Rodovali/torpydo/README.md

 This project was created as part of the *Networks and Protocols* first-year master course given at the **Brussels Faculty of Engineering**.

 ## 💾 Installation, Update and Removal
-**Notice: This python module is in active development.
-A lot of features could be missing or not working properly.
-You should probably not use this library for the moment**
+**⚠️ Notice ⚠️: This python module is in active development.
+A lot of features could be missing or not work properly.
+You should probably not use this library for the moment.**

 To install `torpydo` the easiest way is to use `pip`:
-- Download the repository and go to the directory
+- Download the repository and go to the cloned directory
 ```
 git clone https://github.com/Rodovali/torpydo.git
 cd torpydo